Drake Lindsey: Personal life

 His father John David Lindsey, grandfather Jim Lindsey, uncle Lyndy Lindsey, and cousin Jack Lindsey all played college football at Arkansas, while his grandfather went on to play in the NFL as a running back for the Minnesota Vikings.
 His other cousin Link Lindsey, is a triple jumper for the Razorbacks track and field team, and his sister Loran Lindsey plays for Arkansas's basketball team.

+Legal issues

+On May 1, 2026, Lindsey was arrested in Fayetteville, Arkansas for underage alcohol consumption and fake identification presentation.
+He was released from jail after posting a $470 bond.